+When I arrived at Women’s Hospital in Greensboro, NC, I was wheeled through the waiting area with my butt, thankfully covered, still up in the air, and pushing as we rolled through the hospital.
 Once in the labor and delivery room I started begging for relief from the painful, fruitless contractions.
 I still wanted a vaginal delivery and I had no idea how long it was going to take.
 I asked for an epidural.
 Of course, that process takes some time and I was convinced they were trying to keep the pain meds away from me.
 I was told I could keep pushing while we waited for the doctor and anesthesiologist but I knew nothing was happening.
 The oxygen was helping and the baby’s heart rate had improved a little bit, but was still in the range of concern.
 I finally got the epidural, and the doctor checked my cervix.
 I had a feeling he was going to say, “I think we should do a c-section,” and I braced myself for the news.
 However, he told me that I had plenty of room to have a vaginal delivery, but the baby’s head position was making it difficult for it to descend the birth canal.
 The was coming out forehead first and at an atypical angle.

 The epidural seemed to calm me down The pain and pressure were never eliminated.
 I was able to move out of the hands and knees position.
 The hope was that with the pain meds my body would relax and pushing might be easier.
 After resting, and giving the baby a chance to rest and get its heart rate regulated (it was still low), I started pushing again.
 My midwife, her assistant, my doula, and my husband were still with me and continued to coach me through each contraction.
 We got the mirror and I used it help me focus while pushing.
 Lying on my side, and holding my knees to my chest, I pushed while looking at the baby’s head.
 The baby was still not making progress, and I had been at 10 centimeters and pushing on and off for 3 hours.
 The doctor suggested a vacuum extraction.
 I asked to go a few more rounds of contractions before using the vacuum, and he agreed.
 After more pushing there was still no progress.
 I got into position to use the vacuum.
 The doctor warned me that I would still have to do most of the work to get the baby out, but he would use the vacuum to help the baby get through the birth canal.
 Despite the epidural, the vacuum extraction hurt more than any of the contractions.
 I pushed once, and the head was out, and I pushed again and the baby was out completely.
 The doctor counted, “1, 2, 3,” the number of times the umbilical cord was wrapped around the baby’s neck.
 I was eager to get my hands on my baby and the doctor wanted to make sure everything was okay before handing him to me.
 There was an on-call pediatrician in the room, just in case the baby needed some assistance.
 I suppose they were called because of the baby’s low heart rate.
 Everything looked fine and the doctor handed him to me.
 His head looked like an eggplant because of the vacuum and there was a skid mark down his nose.
 Within the hour the swelling on his head had gone down completely, and the huge purple bruise faded after two weeks.
 At 8 pounds 6 ounces, my baby was born at 12:18am.

 I had a 2nd degree tear in my perineum.
 The doctor said this was due to the vacuum assisted delivery.
-He latched on to my breast easily, and by the time we left the hospital two morning later my milk was coming in.
+He latched on to my breast easily, and by the time we left the hospital two mornings later my milk was coming in.
 I am very grateful my midwife made the decision to go to the hospital.
 At the time I was sad I did not get my perfect home birth.
 As we all know, things don’t always go as planned.
 The support of my doula, midwife, and husband are immeasurable.
 The greatest lesson I learned from this birth experience is we all need compassionate support during labor and delivery.
 I was so defeated and my birth team kept my spirits from getting too dark.
 And, in the end, we had a healthy baby.